entrusc/xdata/README.md

             |- horse_power                    = 180.5
     |- string                         = some car info

-And with this data a class registry is persisted that contains the mapping from _meta_classid to the real class identifier.
-This helps later to look up the correct marshaller to unmarshal the class.

 So now you might ask how complex this marshaller looks like?
 Not very, because xdata was design to give you as much power as possible while requiring you to write